Staying Warm and Safe: Space Heater, Fireplace, and Central Heating System Safety

 Portable Space Heaters

-The biggest mistake people make with space heaters is placing them too close to flammable materials such as bedspreads, draperies, upholstery or clothing.
+The biggest mistake people make with space heaters is placing them too close to flammable materials such as bedspreads, draperies, upholstery, or clothing.
 Space heaters need at least three feet of clearance from anything that can burn.

 Fireplaces and Woodstoves